 I am sure a lot of you have gotten the note “stop acting on tension”.
 “But the moment is tense!”
 I hear you reply.
 This is a misconception.
-Whilst you might be tense when witnessing a moment, during the experience, one is not tense.
-What is happening here is the actor’s body is not representing the characters body.
-The actor is responding to the situation as an observing, not as a participant.
+While you might be tense when witnessing a moment, during the experience, one is not tense: the actor’s body is not representing the characters body.
+The actor is responding to the situation as an observer, not as a participant.
 The actors body is not neutral.

 When I say the term neutral body, the immediate response from actors is that neutral is bad!
 Neutral is void of anything!
 That is not what I mean.

 Think of it as a blank canvas.
 From here, anything is possible.
 As soon as we put a mark on it, it is becoming a picture.
-We can explore that and we should, but if we want to paint something else, no matter what we draw it will have the backdrop of that mark.
-However, if you paint it all white and that picture disappears.
+We can explore that (and we should) but if we want to paint something else, no matter what we draw it will have the backdrop of that mark.
+However, if you paint it all white, that picture disappears.
 Now anything is possible again.

-Neutral body for me is not about becoming an emotionless, reactionless meat puppet.
-It is about making sure your body is free to react in the moment without the actor’s physical insecurities, habits or unhelpful idiosyncrasies getting in the way.
+Neutral body is about making sure your body is free to react in the moment without the actor’s physical insecurities, habits or unhelpful idiosyncrasies getting in the way.
 It is making sure that your body is in a constant state of flux and allowed to continually react freely to the outside world.

 Allowing your body to return to neutral is an important part of this.
 It is a skill which must be developed.
-Practising returning to neutral (keep in mind I am talking about YOUR neutral, you are yourself after all) allows your body to be free to engage with the next moment.
-When we aren’t in neutral or we don’t return to neutral we allow previous moments to infect our body subconsciously, and often these physical elements aren’t in sync with what we are saying and what we are wanting to convey.
-A smile lingers longer then is truthful, arms crossed because the actor doesn’t know what to do with their hands even when the character is trying to be friendly, heightened tension during a rant monologue, even though the character is releasing.
+Practising returning to neutral (keep in mind I am talking about YOUR neutral, you are yourself, after all) allows your body to be free to engage with the next moment.
+When we aren’t in neutral, or we don’t return to neutral, we allow previous moments to infect our body subconsciously, and often these physical elements aren’t in sync with what we are saying and what we are wanting to convey.
+A smile lingers longer than is truthful.
+Arms are crossed because the actor doesn’t know what to do with their hands even when the character is trying to be friendly.
+Heightened tension during a ‘rant’ monologue, even though the character is releasing.

 Laban, Stanislavski, Michael Chekov, Strasberg and pretty much every theorist talks about building character or emotion from the neutral body.